GitHubHelland/Udacity/WebServerProject/README.md

 After this process type echo %variable% for each environment variable to check tou have configured properly Deploy packer image "myPackerImage" by typing "packer build server.json"

+### Deploy Terraform

+When running the "terraform apply", I was prompted to import the

 ### Output
 **Your words here**